RedlabsDE/DIY-RC-CAR/readme.md

 	- RC and Car are bothed based on an arduino and will communicate via a wireless module (NRF24L01, 2.4GHz)
 	- The RC (transmitter) looks for user input (Buttons,..) and send current state
 	- The Car (receiver) reacts to received user input and set direction and speed of motor
+	- Receiver and Transmitter are powered by a small USB Powerbank

 ## Firmware Setup ##
 Too keep it simple, RC (transmitter) and the car (receiver) share the same arduino code.